deniz0zn/JBC090-Interim-Assignment/README.md

 The `C` parameter controls the regularization strength for the SVM model.
 Higher values prioritize correctly classifying training data, which can reduce generalization to unseen data.
 The `gamma` parameter, which can take values such as `scale`, `auto`, or specific numerical values, determines the influence of a single training example on the decision boundary.
 Adjusting this parameter can refine the granularity of the decision boundary.

 ---

-## Modular elements of the research code

-Ideally: a section on how to add to the research code.
-Which components are modular and can be swapped out?
-How does one do that?